beedawn/scrapescholar/README.md

 ```

-Then activate the virtual environment
+Then activate the virtual environment:

 Linux

 ```bash